sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 **Task:**

-On the cluster, create a new folder `mouseMT` and enter it.
+On the server, create a new folder `mouseMT` and enter it.

 ```sh
 mkdir mouseMT